pnp/prompt-master/Documentation/Architecture.md

 ## Connectors

-The following connectors are used in the Prompt Pulse solution:
+The following connectors are used in the Prompt Master solution:

 - SharePoint
 - Office 365 Groups